Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 The Bible is the instructional book for a disciple of Christ.
 It is God's diary.
 That is where people find out what is on God's mind and what's in His heart.

-The hymnal is the companion to the Bible that used to be next to Bible on the back of pews.
-The hymnbook, also called hymnal, is the devotional book for those in church.
+The hymnal is the companion to the Bible that used to be next to the Bible on the back of pews.
+The hymnbook, also called a hymnal, is a devotional book for those in church.

 Hymnals include hymns that have stood the test of time to be beneficial to churchgoers.
-The book contains not only hymns, but there are many other things that are important for spiritual development in the hymnal.
+The book contains not only hymns but also many other things that are important for spiritual development: